Data and Representation for Turkish Natural Language Inference: Introduction

 A natural response to these gaps in our dataset coverage might be to launch new annotation efforts for multiple languages.
 However, this would likely be prohibitively expensive.
 For example, based on the costs of SNLI \citep{bowman-etal-2015-large} and MultiNLI \citep{williams-etal-2018-broad}, we estimate that each large dataset for NLI would cost upwards of US\,\$50,000 if created completely from scratch.

-At the same time, commercial MT systems have improved dramatically in recent years.
+At the same time, commercial MT systems have improved dramatically in recent years \cite{wu2016-google-translate, johnson2017google, hieber-2017-sockeye2-amazon-translate, hieber-etal-2018-sockeye, tomasello2019neural, felix2020sockeye2}.
 They now offer high-quality translations between hundreds of language pairs.
 This raises the question: can we use these MT systems to translate English-language datasets and use the translated versions to drive more genuinely multilingual development in NLP?
+In this paper, we offer evidence that the answer is ``yes''.

-In this paper, we offer evidence that the answer to this question is ``yes''.
-Using Amazon Translate, we translated SNLI and MultiNLI from English into Turkish, at a tiny fraction of the cost of creating new Turkish NLI datasets from scratch.
-Turkish is an interesting challenge case in this context, since it is very different from English, most notably in its complex morphology and very free word order.
-This is likely to stress-test English-to-Turkish MT systems and also present new challenges for NLI.
-We refer to these datasets collectively as \TurkishNLI.
+Using Amazon Translate, we translated SNLI and MultiNLI from English into Turkish to create the first large Turkish NLI data sets, \TurkishNLI , at a tiny fraction of the cost of creating them from scratch.
+Turkish is an interesting challenge in this context since it is very different from English, most notably in its very free word order and complex morphology.
+A word in Turkish bears morpho-syntactic properties in the sense that phrases formed of several words in languages like English can be expressed with a single word form.

 In our validation phase (\secref{sec:datasets}), a team of Turkish--English bilingual speakers assessed the quality of a large sample of the translations in \TurkishNLI.
-They found the quality to be very high, which suggests that these translated datasets can provide a foundation for NLI work in Turkish.
+They found the quality to be very high, which suggests that translated datasets can provide a foundation for NLI research on a resource-constrained language, even if it has significantly different characteristics from English.

-As an example of the new issues in NLI that these translations help us to address, we consider the role of pretraining and morphological parsing in successful NLI systems for Turkish (\secref{sec:experiments}).
-For these experiments, we fit classifiers on top of pretrained BERT parameters \citep{devlin-etal-2019-bert}.
-This allows us to compare the original BERT-base release, the multilingual BERT embeddings released by the BERT team, and the Turkish BERT (BERTurk) emebeddings of \citet{berturk}.
-We find that the BERTurk embeddings are superior to the others for \TurkishNLI.
+We then use these datasets to study the roles of pre-trained language models and morphological parsing in successful NLI systems for Turkish (\secref{sec:experiments}).
+For these experiments, we fit classifiers on top of pre-trained BERT parameters \citep{devlin-etal-2019-bert} and compare the original BERT-base release, the multilingual BERT embeddings released by the BERT team, and the Turkish BERT (BERTurk) embeddings of \citet{schweter2020berturk}.
+We find BERTurk to be superior to the others for \TurkishNLI.